AppliedAcousticsChalmers/ambisonic-encoding/Readme.md

 We thank Reality Labs for funding the initial work on the EMA concept.

+## Equatorial Microphone Arrays Without a Baffle (a.k.a. the Cardioid EMA)

+This one is essentially a ring of outward facing cardioid microphones.
+It was initially presented in this paper:

+> J. Ahrens, "A Baffleless Equatorial Ambisonic Microphone Array of Arbitrary Order," AES Coinf. on AVARIG, Paris, France, Jul.
+2026 [[pdf]](https://research.chalmers.se/publication/553397/file/553397_Fulltext.pdf).

+Our first prototype was built from pairs of omnidirectional microphones as documented in this paper:

+> J. Ahrens, "Implementation of the Cardioid Equatorial Microphone Array Based on Omnidirectional Microphones," Forum Acusticum, Graz, Austria, Sept.
+2026

+See the video at the top of this page for a demo of this prototype.
+We term it omni-based cardioid EMA or hybrid cardioid EMA.
+See the script `render_ema_hybrid_to_ambisonics.m`.

+The downside of implementing the array with omnidirectional microphones is that microphone self-noise is strongly amplified.
+This is why we implemented a mutlichannel Wiener filter to suppress the noise.
+See the subfolder `wiener_filter`.
+This work is very preliminary and updates will come soon.

 ## License
 The content of this repository is licensed under the terms of the MIT license.
 Please consult the file [LICENSE](LICENSE) for more information about this license.